What is WDLL's mission?

 These form the basis of the training offered by WDLL.
 Training provided by WDLL is free to residents of the District of Columbia.

-WDLL also provides training to improve the literacy skills of DC residents so that they have the skills they need to enter specific training programs provided by WDLL.
+WDLL also provides training to improve the literacy and numeracy skills of DC residents so that they have the skills they need to enter specific training programs provided by WDLL.
 These programs include:

 - Preparation for the Accuplacer (Accuplacer is the placement test for entrance into the University of the District of Columbia Community College (UDC-CC) and the University of the District of Columbia (UDC))